 From Lazy Creek, it’s just a 5 mile drive down Highway 128 to one of the most beautiful tasting rooms and vineyards in the valley:

 4) Goldeneye It was here, in 1996,that Dan and Margaret Duckhorn decided to establish a winery that could make a terroir-inspired expression of California Pinot Noir of equal stature to the acclaimed Merlots they had pioneered at Duckhorn Vineyards in Napa Valley.
 The rest is history.
 Sit out on their brick patio overlooking the bubbling fountain and the vineyards beyond, and enjoy their exquisite pinots with a cheese or charcuterie plate.
-Be sure to mention you are staying at Brewery Gulch and your tasting fee will be waived.
+If you happen to make a purchase and mention you are staying at Brewery Gulch Inn, your tasting fee will be waived.

 After this stressful day of sampling world-class wines, it’s time to wind down, catch a little music and take in a memorable North Coast sunset.
 Next stop: